imomaliev/blogging/dev-to/Creating-vite-vue-ts-template/14-Setup-jest/README.md

     Ran all test suites.
     ```

-1. As error message suggests we could fix this error by updating `jest.config.js`
+1. As the error message suggests, we could fix this error by updating `jest.config.js`
     ```diff
     -  testEnvironment: 'node',
     +  testEnvironment: 'jsdom',